Updated on 12/9/2022 with screenshots and steps for the latest versions of Gmail and Outlook.

 Both Gmail and Outlook let you unsend an email for a short period of time after you hit the send button, but the trick is you need to have the feature enabled first.
 Once enabled, "Undo Send" will allow you a brief window when you can successfully retract your message before it reaches its end destination.
 The "Undo Send" feature doesn't retrieve your email from other people's inbox; it merely delays sending your email, giving you the chance to change your mind before it's too late.

 How to unsend an email in Gmail

 Gmail's "Undo Send" feature is automatically turned on, but you can adjust the period of time that emails are held from the default of five seconds (too short, IMHO) up to 30 seconds.
 I have mine set for 10 seconds - pick whatever feels best for you.

 To adjust your timeframe, go to:

-- Gmail Settings (cogwheel icon) > Settings > and choose the General tab.
+- Gmail Settings (cogwheel icon) > See all settings > and choose the General tab.

 - Scroll down to "Undo Send."